To submit your article to Open Geomechanics please click here and create an account.

 Accepted papers will be distributed with a Creative Commons CC-BY-NC-SA license, and LaTeX sources are made available to readers, to facilitate accessibility.

 Author's rights are retained by authors.

 Open Geomechanics takes reviewing seriously.
 We use a double blind review system, where the author information is hidden from reviewers, and vice versa.
 However, this anonymity exists only until a paper is accepted.
-After acceptance, any reviewers who recommend the paper for publication can have their names displayed on the paper (or can choose to remain anonymous).
-Additionally, an edited version of the reviews themselves will be attached to the paper upon publication.
+After acceptance, reviewers can have their names displayed on the paper (or can choose to remain anonymous).
+Additionally, the reviews themselves will be attached to the paper upon publication.

 There are no minimum or maximum page or figure numbers for publication in Open Geomechanics.

 We prefer vector graphics, such as the pdf and eps file formats, but will take anything that compiles into the LaTeX source code and is legible, clear and informative.